Image via Wikipedia

 In a recent post, "nephrogirl" — who is either a nephrology fellow or younger nephrologist — listed the "13 things [she hates] about nephrology."
 I appreciate that she took the time to vent her unhappiness.
 And while her experiences with nephrology aren't mine — which might have to do with differences in our patient populations and many other factors — I understand her perspective.
-Here's the list, along with my comments.
+Here's the list, along with my comments.1) The incessant checking of labs, powerlessly watching the kidney function slowly deteriorate.
+[I'd say the ratio of patients for whom I make a significant difference to patients that I feel powerless to help is well over 50:1.]Thanks again for taking the time to leave your comments.

 2) Sending patients for the critical intervention which you feel is going to make the difference, only to see them suffer a devastating complication from the procedure itself which was worse than the actual disease.
 [Interventions for renal artery stenosis and coronary artery disease might fall into this category.
 I've rarely seen catastrophic outcomes from either of these interventions, and the number of patients that I've seen helped far outweighs any of the complications I've seen.]